mozilla/elasticutils/docs/searching.rst

 .. seealso::

    http://www.elasticsearch.org/guide/reference/api/more-like-this.html
-     ElasticSearch guide on More Like This API
+     Elasticsearch guide on More Like This API

    http://www.elasticsearch.org/guide/reference/query-dsl/mlt-query.html
-     ElasticSearch guide on the moreLikeThis query which specifies the additional parameters you can use.
+     Elasticsearch guide on the moreLikeThis query which specifies the additional parameters you can use.

    http://pyelasticsearch.readthedocs.org/en/latest/api/#pyelasticsearch.ElasticSearch.more_like_this